Sniper: World War II

 During the interbellum, most nations dropped their specialized sniper units, notably the Germans.
 Effectiveness and dangers of snipers once again came to the fore during the Spanish Civil War.
 The only nation that had specially trained sniper units during the 1930s was the Soviet Union.
 Soviet snipers were trained in their skills as marksmen, in using the terrain to hide themselves from the enemy and the ability to work alongside regular forces.
 This made the Soviet sniper training focus more on "normal" combat situations than those of other nations.

 Snipers reappeared as important factors on the battlefield from the first campaign of World War II.
 During Germany's 1940 campaigns, lone, well-hidden French and British snipers were able to halt the German advance for a considerable amount of time.
 For example, during the pursuit to Dunkirk, British snipers were able to significantly delay the German infantry's advance.
 This prompted the British once again to increase training of specialized sniper units.
 Apart from marksmanship, British snipers were trained to blend in with the environment, often by using special camouflage clothing for concealment.
 However, because the British Army offered sniper training exclusively to officers and non-commissioned officers, the resulting small number of trained snipers in combat units considerably reduced their overall effectiveness.

 During the Winter War, Finnish snipers took a heavy toll of the invading Red Army.
 Simo Häyhä is credited with 505 confirmed kills, most with the Finnish version of the iron-sighted bolt-action Mosin–Nagant.
+The most successful German sniper was Matthäus Hetzenauer with 345 confirmed kills.
+In Germany, kills are only confirmed in the presence of an officer, so Hetzenauer's estimated kills are many times higher.
+His longest confirmed kill was reported at 1100 m.
+Hetzenauer received the Knight's Cross of the Iron Cross on 17 April 1945.

 One of the best known battles involving snipers, and the battle that made the Germans reinstate their specialized sniper training, was the Battle of Stalingrad.
 Their defensive position inside a city filled with rubble meant that Soviet snipers were able to inflict significant casualties on the Wehrmacht troops.
 Because of the nature of fighting in city rubble, snipers were very hard to spot and seriously dented the morale of the German attackers.
 The best known of these snipers was probably Vasily Zaytsev, featured in the novel War of the Rats and the subsequent film Enemy at the Gates.